 The process of getting them bonded or molded onto your teeth doesn’t hurt much, and you’ll pretty much forget about the existence of your attachments in the coming few weeks.
 Don’t worry — they aren’t noticeable by others or even by yourself, except when you run your tongue over your teeth, probably!

 9. The amount you pay for your Invisalign in Singapore varies

-As much as I’d like to able to give you a concrete figure, it really depends on the dentist you go to, the complexity of your treatment, as well as the duration you’re required to wear them.
+As much as I’d like to able to give you a concrete figure, it really depends on the dentist you go to, whether it is a local dentist (if you’re in Ohio, consider this Dentist in Avon Lake), the complexity of your treatment, as well as the duration you’re required to wear them.

 From what I know, it can cost anything between SGD8,000 to SGD10,000 to get Invisalign in Singapore.
 This doesn’t include the aftercare required after you complete the Invisalign treatment either, including retainers, bite guards, and bite adjustments.
 This also conveniently brings me to my next point, which is…

 Say hello to Invisalign 2.0: your retainer!

 Yup, the suffering doesn’t end after you’re done with your course of Invisalign.
 To maintain it, you’ll be required to wear retainers for the rest of your life.